 Modern marketing science offers us the chance to see a little more clearly, dig a little deeper, forecast a little more accurately.
 In some cases, it's not a little.
 It's a lot.
 We have to understand, however, how the data will be used prior to writing the questionnaire so we can collect data appropriate for the subsequent analysis.
-Even without fully understanding the analytic plan, following these simple guidelines will vastly improve the quality of your data and subsequent analysis:

-- Avoid missing values by eliminating skip patterns and don't knows - Prevent collinearity by mixing things up: item order, polarity - Derive importances; don't ask directly - Avoid monadic scales whenever possible (it's not always possible just yet)
+Even without fully understanding the analytic plan, following these simple guidelines will vastly improve the quality of your data and subsequent analysis: avoid missing values by eliminating skip patterns and don't-knows; prevent collinearity by mixing things up (item order, polarity, etc.); derive importances - don't ask directly; and avoid monadic scales whenever possible (it's not always possible just yet).